Wo International Center

 School Year Abroad at Punahou

-Year Abroad at Punahou for international students entering their 11th year of schooling.
+Year Abroad at Punahou for international students entering their 10th or 11th year of schooling.

 Student Global Leadership Institute